 TECkit mapping source files may be created as either byte-encoded or Unicode text.
-The best option is to use ASCII (which will be read as bytes).
-If ASCII is not sufficient then use UTF-8 without a Byte Order Mark (BOM).
-The compiler recognizes Unicode source files by looking for an initial BOM or encoding signature, and accepts any of the standard Unicode encoding forms (UTF-8, UTF-16, UTF-32, either big- or little-endian).
+The compiler recognizes Unicode source files by looking for an initial Byte Order Mark or encoding signature, and accepts any of the standard Unicode encoding forms (UTF-8, UTF-16, UTF-32, either big- or little-endian).
 UTF-16/UTF-32 files with no BOM are also recognized automatically.
 (To compile UTF-8 source that lacks an encoding signature, the -u flag must be specified on the compiler command line.)